 The Job Loop

-The job loop worked incredibly well in combination with competitive markets for goods and services and a well functioning banking system.
+The job loop worked incredibly well in combination with competitive markets for goods and services and a properly functioning banking and finance system.
 Entrepreneurs would come up with new and improved offerings.
 They would use debt and/or equity to start new businesses which would employ people (often at higher wages than older businesses, giving employees more purchasing power).
 It was an amazing virtuous cycle that resulted in unprecedented prosperity and innovation.

-A quick aside as some might say that many people these days are self employed or independent contractors.
+A quick aside, as some might say that many people these days are self-employed or independent contractors.
 For the purposes of this analysis that is irrelevant as long as they are fundamentally selling their time.
 For instance, a graphic designer who works as an independent contractor (freelancer) is still largely paid for the time they put into a project.
 It is only if the designer can develop something, say a graphics template, that is paid for over and over without further time spent that they exit the job loop.

 The problem with any virtuous cycle is that the effect of mutual re-enforcement applies just as much in the other direction when things contract.
-Take a small town for example in which local stores provide some of the employment.
-Now a big superstore comes into town resulting in reduced total retail employment and lower wages.
+Take a small town, for example, in which local stores provide some of the employment.
+Now a big superstore comes into town, resulting in reduced total retail employment and lower wages.
 Yes, maybe the products they sell are cheaper also, but it is entirely possible to set off a contractionary cycle.
 Fewer store employees have income (and those who do have less).
 They start spending less on haircuts and car repairs.
 That means the hair dresser and car repair person earn less and can spend less at the local restaurant.